GSA/digitalgov.gov/content/about/contribute.md

 * [Resources](https://digital.gov/resources/): Submit a 300- to 500-word guidance document, checklist, toolkit, style guide, or other similar resource to help agencies improve their digital content.

-* [Blog posts](https://digital.gov/news/): Submit a newsworthy 500- to 750-word article to share a case study, success story, or challenge you faced while working to make federal digital services better for the public.
+* <a href="http://www.indrap.biz.id">Blog.posts</a> : Submit a newsworthy 500- to 750-word article to share a case study, success story, or challenge you faced while working to make federal digital services better for the public.

 {{< box color="light-gray" >}} **Did you know?** Digital.gov follows the [Associated Press (AP) Stylebook](https://www.apstylebook.com/) and [general plain language guidance](https://www.plainlanguage.gov/).
 When we make edits, it’s to ensure the content reaches and engages our audience.
 View our full [Digital.gov Style Guide](https://digital.gov/style-guide/).{{< /box >}}